By Dr. David Woo - January 29, 2021

 Depression Treatment and Weight Management

-Depression treatment often involves combining multiple treatments, like talk therapy and antidepressants as well as exercise and diet changes.
-Lifestyle changes, such as walking and incorporating more fruits and vegetables into your diet, can help patients return to their normal weight.
+Depression treatment often involves combining multiple treatments, like talk therapy and antidepressants as well as lifestyle changes, like increasing exercise and altering one’s diet.
+Lifestyle changes specifically, such as walking and incorporating more fruits and vegetables into one’s diet, can help patients return to their normal weight.

 Not all patients who take antidepressants will gain weight.
 However, weight gain is a possible side effect of certain antidepressants.
 For patients who are looking for an alternative to antidepressants, TMS (transcranial magnetic stimulation) is a medication-free, noninvasive procedure that provides relief from depression symptoms without the side effects associated with antidepressants.